bp24acharya/VisitMyCityKolkata/README.md

 It is positioned on top of the page and always visible.
 This allows easy navigation if users wish to jump to a different section of the website.
 Home page consists of a Bootstrap image carousel that cycles through a series of images showcasing the natural beauty of the city Kolkata.
 The image carousel allows next controls for users' convenience.
 In the Attraction page facts about kolkata is given and there are three sections like Food and Culture/ Season / Best time to visit the city where the details on each topic is given clearly and will help the tourist.
-There are images of top attractions aswell for  reference.
+There are images of top attractions aswell for  reference.This images if clicked will enlarge and will have details about the page underneath it.
 The Contact form helps the user to give their feedback and this will help the other tourist alot.
 Footer is designed using Bootstrap and is located on the bottom of the page.
 It is responsive and takes up the whole width of the screen on all screen size devices.
 # Testing
-HTML Markup Validation Service
+HTML Markup Validation Service,
-CSS Validation Service
+CSS Validation Service,
 JavaScript Code Quality Tool JSHint

 # Further Testing